1871fotc/fotc/docs/about/data.md

 - A biography explorer, traversing links from Person to Events, Organisations, and other People.
 This would traverse Linked Data stored using the Bio ontology.
 - A cemetery explorer, traversing links from Person to their Remains, Grave and Headstone.
 This would traverse Linked Data stored using the Graves ontology.

-## Data Consumers

-Our end goal for publishing and linking our data is to enable Friends of Toowong Cemetery and others to discover and share new stories and historical insights about Toowong Cemetery.

 We are inspired by the works of others who share and create with open data, including: